-The new statements are designed to be more reader-friendly and help credit cardholders easily find important information on their monthly statements -- namely, when payments are due, the amount owed, the consequences of making late payments and how much they are paying in fees and interest on different types of accounts.
+Statement designs have become more reader-friendly since then to help credit cardholders easily find important information on their monthly statements — namely, when payments are due, the amount owed, the consequences of making late payments and how much they are paying in fees and interest on different types of accounts.

-Another new feature warns consumers about the cost of making only minimum payments each month.
-Each credit card bill must now have a box that states how long (in months or years) it will take to pay off the entire balance if the cardholder makes the minimum payment compared to how long it might take to pay it off when making higher payments.
+Another feature warns consumers about the cost of making only minimum payments each month.
+Each credit card bill also has a box that states how long (in months or years) it will take to pay off the entire balance if the cardholder makes the minimum payment compared to how long it might take to pay it off when making higher payments.
 The box also states the total dollar amount cardholders would pay when both interest and principal is factored in.
-The results can be eye-opening for some borrowers.
+The results have certainly been eye-opening for some borrowers.

 The previous standard for credit card disclosure was the so-called Schumer box, which required key terms to be listed in a table and included in credit card offers, applications and monthly statements.
-The new standard is like the Schumer box on steroids, with much more details about terms and what they mean -- and more tables.
+The current standard is like the Schumer box on steroids, with much more details about terms and what they mean — and more tables.

 The Fed conducted consumer tests of credit card statements to determine what worked best when providing key information.
 Users complained that wording on the old statements was confusing, the type too small and key information missing.
 Testers said they liked information presented in boxes that they could clearly read.

-Capital One also conducted consumer tests before redesigning it's statements.
+Capital One had also conducted consumer tests before redesigning its statements.

-Here's an explanation of some of the features of the new statements, based on the Federal Reserve Board's samples.
-Your new statement won't look exactly like this; each credit card issuer will design its own.
+Here’s an explanation of some of the features of the updated statements, based on the Federal Reserve Board’s samples.
+Your statement may not look exactly like this; each credit card issuer uses its own.

 XXX Bank Credit Card Account Statement